-HelpAtHome is an ideal solution for Delayed Transfer of Care as it comes ready in a box, no set-up required and gives the VIPs the safety net they require while they are recovering from their hospital visit.
+HelpAtHome is an ideal solution for reducing bed blocking and improving Hospital Discharge as it comes ready in a box, with no set-up required and gives the VIPs the safety net they require while they are recovering from their hospital visit.

 Help At Home

-Help At Home is the same device as the trusted Pearl+ but configured to work for people who don’t leave their homes often.
-However, VIPs can still use the SOS and call features when out but their location won’t be transmitted.
+Help At Home is the trusted Pearl+ but configured to work for people who don’t leave their homes often.
+VIPs can use the SOS and call features however, their location won’t be transmitted.

 It is an ideal solution for Delayed Transfer of Care and has proven to relieve the strain on hospitals, reduce bed blocking and save the NHS £160 per night.

 In Camden, the Oysta HelpAtHome saved the NHS an estimated 630 bed days – equating to £252,000 in financial savings - which would otherwise have been occupied by patients awaiting social care assessments rather than hospital treatment.